 Communities & Memberships

 The right community platform can help your brand or business take off.
-We’ll introduce and rank 20 of the best.
+We’ll compare 14 online community platforms by use case, strengths, pricing, and trade-offs so you can choose the right fit.

-We're always looking for community.
-And brands and creators are building some AMAZING online community spaces, both free and monetized.
+Humans are always looking for community.
+And brands and creators are building some amazing online community spaces, both free and monetized.

 But to create an online community, you need a community platform that brings people together.
 And with so many options available in the market, it can be hard to know which one to choose.